user-story-based-exercises/cms-core-creating-and-managing-content-in-wordpress/README.md

 - The theme Twenty Twenty-Two has been activated for the WordPress installation.

 ## User Story 2
-*As an Editor I want to create a static Imprint page, so that I fullfil mandatory governmental requirements.*

-### Acceptance Criteria
-- A new imprint page is available on the website
-- The page can be accessed via the menu
-- The page fullfils the governmental regulations of Austria for imprints

-## User Story 3
 *As an Editor I want to create an Imprint page, so that I fullfil mandatory governmental requirements.*

 ### Acceptance Criteria